-- Although the commercial shows stains magically disappearing, we found that it took some scrubbing to make a dent in them.
+- Although the commercial shows stains magically disappearing, I found that it took some scrubbing to make a dent in them.

 - The bottle works as advertised, and can be used upside down, though there is an air vent which tended to leak cleaner all over my hands

-- Reviews around the internet are mostly negative.
+- Reviews around the internet are mixed.
 Take this extensive review, which found the spray “barely” worked on ceiling tiles, did not eliminate stains on grout, but did perform well on carpet.

 - CTV News reviewed InVinceable.
 Hot sauce and mustard were applied to a shirt that was then treated with InVinceable, and the product did not perform as shown in the commercial.
 Their in-studio demonstration of lipstick applied to a shirt also failed.
 “It worked really really well on carpet… it does not appear to work on fabric,” it was concluded.